Tampa Bay skyline

 How is the Tampa Bay real estate market?

 The Tampa Bay market has shifted from the extreme seller's market of 2021-2022 to a more balanced environment.
 Inventory is rising, giving buyers more negotiating power.
 Home values remain strong but appreciation has normalized to 3-5% annually.
-It is a good time to buy if you plan to stay 3-5+ years.
+I advise my clients that it's a good time to buy if you plan to stay 3-5+ years.

 What counties are in Tampa Bay Florida?